-Partner one of these best garden fire pits with some of the best garden furniture, one of the best barbecues, and a selection of the best outdoor lights, and you're well on your way to a fantastic garden experience no matter how cold the weather gets.
+If you pair one of the best garden fire pits with some of the best garden furniture (opens in new tab), one of the best barbecues (opens in new tab), and a selection of the best outdoor lights (opens in new tab), you're well on your way to a fantastic garden experience no matter how cold the weather gets.

 Lightweight and foldable for handy transportation, with classic good looks, and delivering a good size for most medium and small gardens, the Amagabeli Portable Fire Pit makes for a very attractive option.